Dog digestive issues – what are the causes and treatments?

 Remember, too, that things like worms can cause digestive upsets – if your dog has not been wormed with an effective veterinary-prescribed product in the past 3-6 months, this is always worth doing.

-If it turns out to be a case of waiting for your dog to get better with time, your vet can suggest some supplements (containing prebiotics and probiotics) which may help bind loose stools, clear up the issue and encourage good gut health, making your dog feel better.
+If it turns out to be a case of waiting for your dog to get better with time, your vet can suggest some supplements, such as YuDIGEST Plus (containing prebiotics and probiotics) which may help bind loose stools, clear up the issue and encourage good gut health, making your dog feel better.

 Treatment is very dependent on the underlying cause, and investigation to find this underlying cause is not always a quick process.
 There are lots of tests that could be done, but instead of doing them all at once, your vet will do them one by one if they think each test is needed.